bluebirz/sample-beam/07-custom-io/README.md

-# sample-beam: part 06 IO - case C : Google Cloud Pub/Sub
+# sample-beam: part 07 Custom IO

 ## about

 - This repo is for demonstrating how to create a Beam IO functions in Python.
+- [Google Cloud Firestore](https://firebase.google.com/docs/firestore) custom IO is chose in this case.
+- It demonstrates a new class inheriting:
+  - `apache_beam.io.iobase.BoundedSource` and
+  - `apache_beam.DoFn`
 - It is written aside blogs described below.
-- This is part D : [Google Cloud Firestore](https://firebase.google.com/docs/firestore).

 ## blog related